-To encourage and assist marine research in New Zealand and to advance its understanding and application in New Zealand.
+To encourage and assist marine science and research in New Zealand and to advance its understanding and application in New Zealand.

-To provide means of communication among persons interested in research in the marine sciences and to provide opportunity for them to meet by holding an annual conference.
-An integral part of this role will be to maintain a Society website and listserver to provide information, documents and services to members.
+To provide means of communication among persons interested in marine science and research and to provide opportunity for them to meet by holding an annual conference.
+An integral part of this role is to maintain a Society website, electronic mailing list and other communication media to provide information and services to members.

-To speak when required, on behalf of the interests of marine research in New Zealand.
+To speak when required, on behalf of the interests of marine science and research in New Zealand.

 To co-operate with other scientific bodies and to seek such affiliations as may be appropriate.

-3. MEMBERSHIP
+3. MEMBERS OF THE SOCIETY

-Members shall be classified as follows:
+Members of the Society (“Members”) shall be classified as follows:

-New Zealand Members and New Zealand Institutional Members
+Professional Members

-Student Members (enrolled at New Zealand educational institutions)
+Student Members (enrolled at educational institutions)

-Overseas Members and Institutions

 Retired Members

-Honorary Life Members (exempt from annual subscriptions)
+Honorary Life Members

-Corporate Members
+Institutional Members

-Any person with an interest in marine science may become a member by paying the annual subscription.
+Any person with an interest in marine science may become a Member by paying the annual subscription.

-A year’s membership year shall normally include one annual conference and will normally begin when the subscription is paid as part of the conference registration.
-The membership year of people who pay their subscription at other times between conferences, including online payment, will continue until the day prior to the next annual conference when membership can be renewed.
+The membership period is 1 April to 31 March.

+A membership year shall normally include one annual conference.

-Any member who has given outstanding service to marine science in New Zealand may, on the recommendation of the Council, be elected as an Honorary Member at any Annual or Special General Meeting.
+Any member who has given outstanding service to marine science in New Zealand may, on the recommendation of the Council, be elected as an Honorary Life Member at any Annual or Special General Meeting.
+Honorary Life Members are exempt from annual subscriptions.

-Any member of the Society may resign by giving notice in writing to the Secretary and paying all subscriptions due or by ceasing to pay their annual subscription.
+Any member of the Society may cancel their membership by giving notice in writing to the Secretary, paying all annual subscriptions due and ceasing to pay future annual subscription.

+Any member requiring a copy of the rules of the Society may do so by requesting a copy from the Secretary or by downloading a copy from the NZMSS website.

-4. SUBSCRIPTION
+4. ANNUAL SUBSCRIPTION

 The annual subscription shall be such sum as any Annual or Special General Meeting shall from time to time decide.

-All subscriptions shall become due and be payable on the first day of the annual conference.
+All subscriptions are payable from 1 April and should be paid before the end of the annual conference.

 By default the appropriate subscription will normally be included as part of the registration cost when the conference is held in New Zealand.

+Members can pay their annual subscription at other times between conferences.

-A receipt indicating that the current annual subscription has been paid is notice of membership.
+An email confirmation or receipt indicating that the current annual subscription has been paid is notice of membership.

-Any member requiring a copy of the rules of the Society may do so by requesting a copy from the Secretary or by downloading a copy from the NZMSS website.
+Payment reminders shall be sent out after the annual conference to members who have not paid their annual subscription.

-In exceptional circumstances the Council may by resolution remit the payment of an annual subscription or part thereof.
+In exceptional circumstances the Council may, by resolution, remit the payment of an annual subscription or part thereof.